cloudbase/garm/doc/external_provider.md

 # Writing an external provider

 External provider enables you to write a fully functional provider, using any scripting or programming language.
-Garm will then call your executable to manage the lifecycle of the instances hosting the runners.
+Garm will call your executable to manage the lifecycle of the instances hosting the runners.
 This document describes the API that an executable needs to implement to be usable by ```garm```.

 ## Environment variables

 When ```garm``` calls your executable, a number of environment variables are set, depending on the operation.
-There are two environment variable will always be set regardless of operation.
+There are three environment variables that will always be set regardless of operation.
 Those variables are:

 * ```GARM_COMMAND```
 * ```GARM_PROVIDER_CONFIG_FILE```
+* ```GARM_CONTROLLER_ID```

 The following are variables that are specific to some operations:

-* ```GARM_CONTROLLER_ID```
 * ```GARM_POOL_ID```
 * ```GARM_INSTANCE_ID```

 ### The GARM_COMMAND variable

 The ```GARM_COMMAND``` environment variable will be set to one of the operations defined in the interface.
-When your executable is called, you'll need to look at this variable to know which operation you need to execute.
+When your executable is called, you'll need to inspect this variable to know which operation you need to execute.

 ### The GARM_PROVIDER_CONFIG_FILE variable

 The ```GARM_PROVIDER_CONFIG_FILE``` variable will contain a path on disk to a file that can contain whatever configuration your executable needs.
-For example, in the case of the OpenStack external provider, this file contains variables that you would normally find in a ```keystonerc``` file, used to access an OpenStack cloud.
+For example, in the case of the [sample OpenStack external provider](../contrib/providers.d/openstack/keystonerc), this file contains variables that you would normally find in a ```keystonerc``` file, used to access an OpenStack cloud.
 But you can use it to add any extra configuration you need.

+The config is opaque to ```garm``` itself.
+It only has meaning for your external provider.

 In your executable, you could implement something like this: